PandoraReads/Spanish-Made-Easy/README.md

 *   Customize both in plugin settings to match your workflow

 ### AI Integration (Optional)
-*   Configure your preferred AI provider (DeepSeek, Gemini, or Ark)
+*   Configure your preferred AI provider (DeepSeek, Gemini, Claude, OpenAI or Ark)
 *   Enter your API key in settings
 *   Use AI features in highlight notes for instant translations and grammar analysis